bdelbosc/nuxeo-stream-sse/README.md

 Client subscription is done by Handlers (could be thousands) receive records from the event bus and propagates downstream using SSE.

-## Rejected alternative

-- Use helidon and rxJava with an observer pattern: much more complex than vert.x event-bus
-- Use Akka and spend months

 ## TODO

+- use a fixed pool of consumer with a shared LogManager
+- decode avro message and propagate JSON body to client (Bulk Status, Bulk Command)
+- add a heart beat to make sure connection is active
+- subscribe on demand to any stream
+- create a simple client application to introspect Nuxeo Stream activity
 - gatling test to check limits
-- create a simple client application to introspect Nuxeo stream activity

 # Help